isomerpages/moe-frontierpri/_about-us/School Calendar.md

 </tbody>
 </table>
 <p>&nbsp;&nbsp;</p>
-<p>Information above is accurate as of 24 June 2024.
-Details of the specific
+<p>**Information above is accurate as of 09 September 2024.
+Details of the
-events will be provided in separate letters and consent forms nearer the dates.
+specific events will be provided in separate letters and consent forms nearer the dates.
 Please note that events in the School Calendar are subject to change.</p>